By dentist Dr. Richard Mitchell

 Most people would like to have perfect teeth.
 Unfortunately many of us are born with teeth that don't look quite the way we'd like them!
+Also, sometimes the appearance of your teeth can suffer from effects such as "antibiotic staining", if you had to take tetracycline when you were a small child.

+Sometimes we start out in life with great teeth, but have some sort of accident or trauma that affects how our teeth look.
 I think it's possible for anyone to have nice teeth, but sometimes we need to make a few changes first.

 This is how we might all like our teeth to look - white, glossy, straight and even.